-In the 2018, 43.5 million Americans provided unpaid care to an adult or child, according the National Alliance for Caregiving and AARP (2018).
+The number of unpaid caregivers rose from 43.5 million Americans providing unpaid care to an adult or child in 2015 to over 53 million in 2020.
 If you have been a caregiver in the past, are a caregiver now, or expect to care for an elderly parent or relative at some time in the near future, you need to pay attention.
-The stress of being a full-time caregiver is no joke; whether you are caring for a disabled child or an aging parent, you must take your own well-being seriously.
+The stress of being a full-time caregiver is no joke; whether you are caring for a disabled child or an aging parent, you need to care for yourself too.

-Caregivers are faced with an overwhelming amount of stress, which, if gone unattended, can result in burnout.
-Burnout occurs when the mental, emotional and physical demands of a long-term stressor begin to weigh so heavily on an individual that they hit a breaking point.
+Caregivers are faced with an overwhelming amount of stress, which, if left unattended, can result in burnout.
+Burnout occurs when the mental, emotional, and physical demands of a long-term stressor begin to weigh so heavily on an individual that they hit a breaking point.

-Common signs of burnout include: anxiety, depression, chronic fatigue, feelings of resentment, failure to take care of responsibilities, health problems, neglecting personal hygiene, and feelings of hopelessness.
-Obviously the impacts of ignoring stress can reach beyond simple frustrations and petty outbursts.
-The impacts can become dangerous and possibly put the caregiver and the cared for at risk.
+Common signs of burnout include anxiety, depression, chronic fatigue, feelings of resentment, failure to take care of responsibilities, health problems, neglecting personal hygiene, and feelings of hopelessness.
+The impacts of ignoring stress can reach beyond simple frustrations and petty outbursts.
+The impacts can become dangerous, It can put the caregiver and the cared for at risk.
 If you are a caregiver, please take care of yourself first and use the below tips as an outline.

 Don’t Do It Alone

 Spending most of your time with the individual who relies on you solely for their day to day survival can feel suffocating and lonely.
+You need to care for yourself too.
 You might feel like no one out there could possibly understand the guilt you have over the resentment you sometimes feel towards the individual you’re caring for.
 But don’t believe that lie.
 There are others out there who do understand, who are in the same place as you right now.
 Find community by searching support groups in your area or confide in a close and trustworthy group of friends.

 Schedule Caregiver Breaks